sethnewb/LoopAndListComp/README.md

 # LoopAndListComp
-For loop and list comprehension
+Clear example of identical lists being made with a for loop and list comprehension.